-Accounts that are 30 days past due will be referred to Tribal Court or an outside agency for collection.
-If you have arranged a payment plan with the Student Accounts Manager, your account is not delinquent unless you fail to make your scheduled payments.
-If you miss one payment with no communication to the Student Accounts Manager, your account will be referred to Tribal Court or an outside agency for collection.
+Accounts that are 30 days past due will be referred to a court or outside agency for collection.
+If you have arranged a payment plan with the Student Accounts Manager, your account is not delinquent unless you fail to make timely payments.
+If you miss one payment with no communication to the Student Accounts Manager, your account will be referred to a court or outside agency for collection.